forcedotcom/assessment-bot/docs/guides/UserGuide.md

 ### Assessment Definition Decision Signal

 Assessment Definition Items of type `Decision` perform conditional logic based on the signals configured in this object.
-By default, the `Decision` item performs and `AND` operation of all the configured singals but this can be override by setting the `Next Item Condition Value` to `OR` in the Assessment Definition Item.
+By default, the `Decision` item performs and `AND` operation of all the configured signals but this can be override by setting the `Next Item Condition Value` to `OR` in the Assessment Definition Item.

 ### Assessment Definition Deployment

-This object stores a refernece to the Developer Name of the Channel Deployments on which a particular Assessment Definition should be served.
+This object stores a reference to the Developer Name of the Channel Deployments on which a particular Assessment Definition should be served.
 It's required to have an entry here for the Assessment to be served outside of the `Preview` mode.

 ### Assessment Session